ZeeshanLive/gp2togp3/README.md

 Few Observations to highlight :

 - No Downtime for Modification
-- its Auto Adjust Throughput based on the Existing gp2 Volume
+- its Auto Adjust Throughput based on the Existing gp2 Volume if not specifically provided
 - Once the Volume is Modified we can only modify again after 6 Hours